juliafmorgado/hugo/content/en/posts/20250503-websummit.md

 It wasn’t perfect.

 What stood out the most was the lack of accessibility.
-On the main stage, audio wasn’t always clear, and there were no captions.
-O Web Summit precisa de ajustes para abranger diferentes públicos.
-Não vi Libras no palco principal, nem legendas ou tradução simultânea no telão (e com certeza já existe IA pra isso).
-Isso deixaria o evento mais inclusivo para o público surdo bilíngue e para tantas outras pessoas que não falam inglês.
+On the main stage, the audio wasn’t always clear, and there were no captions.
+Web Summit needs some adjustments to better serve diverse audiences.
+I didn’t see Brazilian Sign Language (Libras) on the main stage, nor captions or live translation on the screen (and we definitely have AI for that by now).
+This would make the event more inclusive for the bilingual deaf community and for so many others who don’t speak English.

 ---